 “The biogas plant will enable us to pursue our growth course on the one hand and our ecological goals on the other hand”, explained Thomas Gilpin, founder of Gilfresh.
 It should help the nation also in attaining the UK biogas energy targets.

 “WELTEC has designed the plant precisely for our specific production conditions.
 What ultimately convinced us was the fact that WELTEC was able to offer this flexible design with high-quality technologies at excellent conditions”, says Thomas.
 Another reason why he is pleased with the plant layout is that his company advocates the determined protection of resources.

 In line with the goal to constantly improve their ecological footprint, the decision-makers decided to supply their own energy: About 40 percent of the power generated by the 500-kW CHP plant can be utilised in the company‘s own production process.
 In the near future, the efficiency will increase even more due to the upcoming expansion of the cold storage.

-The excess power is fed into the public grid, and the process heat is made use of for heating the company buildings and for the production processes.
+The excess power is fed into the public grid, and the process heat is made use of for heating the company buildings and for the company's production processes.

 To maintain an optimum stock level, an underground pre-storage tank is located before the two 2,625m³.